Arriving at Darwin

-Nell, as usual, did not hold back, and enjoyed this encounter, but I felt very insecure in crocks company.
+Nell, as usual, did not hold back and enjoyed this encounter, but I felt very insecure in crocs company.
 After watching the huge salties, there was the feeding time as these beasts were coming out of the water to get a piece of meat.

 We have learnt that because of the climate there are a lot of crocodile related attractions in Darwin and surrounding.
-This is very good for everybody visiting Darwin to learn about these scary creatures before going to wilder part of Northern Territory like Kakadu National Park.
+This is very good for everybody visiting Darwin to learn about these scary creatures before going to the wilder parts of the Northern Territory like Kakadu National Park.

-Next we saw feeding of a sawfish and it was quite spectacular.
+Next, we saw the feeding of a sawfish and it was quite spectacular.
 It just cuts its prey in half and hits the fish with its nose, acting as a very sharp knife, causing its prey to be divided into pieces.

 Amazing Archer Fish

-Later on, there was an archer fish show.
+Later on, there was an archerfish show.
 We had a chance to see them in the Roper River in Mataranka already.
-These clever fish wait for its opportunity and when a bug flies over, the archer releases quite a high stream of water (up to 2 meters high) and knocks off a bug with a spit.
+These clever fish wait for their opportunity and when a bug flies over, the archer releases quite a high stream of water (up to 2 meters high) and knocks off a bug with a spit.